hariansh-singh/Movie-Recommendation-System-App/README.md

 # Movie Recommendation System

-This is a Movie Recommendation System that suggests movies to users based on their preferences.
+This is a Movie Recommendation System that suggests movies to users, based on their preferences.

 ## Table of Contents